Whisingdilli71/webemu/README.md

 ## How it works

 Nostalgist.js wraps libretro cores compiled to WebAssembly via Emscripten for the classic systems.
-EmulatorJS handles the heavier ones — PlayStation, PSP, N64, and DS — loaded dynamically at launch.
+EmulatorJS handles the heavier ones, PlayStation, PSP, N64, and DS.
 Cover art is fetched from the libretro-thumbnails CDN on jsDelivr.
 ROMs in the collection are stored in IndexedDB locally on your device and never leave it.
 Game metadata syncs to Firebase Firestore per account.

 ## Getting Started
 ```bash